forkkit/supertokens-node-mysql-ref-jwt/docs/backend/api-reference.md

 ##### Throws
 - ```GENERAL_ERROR```
     - Type: ```{errType: SuperTokens.ERROR.GENERAL_ERROR, err: any}```
     - Examples of when this is thrown is if the library could not connect to the MySQL instance.
-This will be thrown rarely since it mostly never requires a database call.
 - ```UNAUTHORISED```
     - Type: ```{errType: SuperTokens.ERROR.UNAUTHORISED, err: any}```
-    - This is thrown if the ```idRefreshToken``` cookie is missing from the ```req``` object.
+    - This is thrown if the ```idRefreshToken``` cookie is missing from the ```req``` object or if the session has been revoked.
     - When this is thrown, all the relevant auth cookies are cleared by this function call, so you can redirect the user to a login page.
 - ```TRY_REFRESH_TOKEN```
     - Type: ```{errType: SuperTokens.ERROR.TRY_REFRESH_TOKEN, err: any}```